 We recommend enjoying a coffee at El Porvenir, after which, you’ll be good to go.

 Firstly, you’ll join a long trail heading into the forest.
 The gradient is gentle and the efforts of climbing higher are minimal.
-Dan and I found it easy to exert a little more energy for some speed hiking.

 The howler monkeys are out in force at this time, and there’s a particularly impressive Ceiba tree you’ll pass by.
 So, there’s much to admire and enjoy from the off.
 Savour this time, it gets a lot harder from here.